 Are You Ready to Vote?

 We encourage you to consider Vote By Mail.
 It's the most convenient way to vote, especially during a stormy Florida summer.
+We'll begin sending ballots out on July 26 to voters who have requested Vote By Mail.
 Just click here to submit your request for a mail ballot.
+Once you've requested your ballot, you can click on the Track My Ballot button to see when it is mailed to you and when we receive the ballot back in our office.
+Don't forget to make sure we have your correct mailing address before making your request.

 Interested in Adopt A Precinct?